The Suitcase Under the Bed

 410 West 42nd Street

-Another name for this evening of short plays might be “Three Proposals and a Break-up.”
+Another name for this evening of short plays might have been “Three Proposals and a Break-up.”
 Each of Deevy’s four plays casts an unsentimental eye on the idea of marriage.
 One of the plays is even set against the backdrop of a wedding: “I was thinking of my marriage day when I was looking at them two, says Mrs. Marks in The King of Spain’s Daughter.
 “It is a thought would sadden anyone.”

 Teresa Deevy had six plays produced by the Abbey Theatre between 1930 and 1936, and then the Abbey turned its back on her.
 Deevy’s next and perhaps best play (Wife to James Whelan) was rejected, effectively ending her career as an Abbey playwright.
 “I must just make an opening elsewhere,” she wrote to a friend, and then began to write for the radio—a remarkable turn of events, given that she was completely deaf.
 She lost her hearing due to an illness in her late teens and was never able to hear her beautifully-crafted dialogue spoken.